sourceoptics/source_optics/README.md

 Source Optics
 =============

-Source Optics is a repository analysis tool, focused on understanding code activity and the teams that work on them.
+Source Optics is a source code repository dashboard, focused on understanding evolving code activity and the teams that work on them.

+It can help answer basic questions such as:

+* what repositories are most active right now
+* which projects are growing or decreasing in activity
+* who is working on what projects
+* what are the contribution dynamics around these projects

 Features include:

 * quick at-a-glance graphical output
 * quickly comparing multiple repositories
-* analyzing multiple branches together, as opposed to just master.
+* analyzing multiple branches all at once, as opposed to just "master"

 It should be equally relevant to many types of users including:

 * Computer Science educators
-* Professional software developers and managers
+* Commercial software developers and managers
-* Open source community managers
-* Data scientists interested in studying software development
+* Researchers interested in studying software development

 Website
 =======